DrThomasAger/smile/README.md

 It is the first **prompt instruction language** to use **positive prompting structure** by encoding a small set of positive text emojis like  `(:`, `[;`, and `[=` as **section markers**.

-It's also free and actively maintained.
-Are you a tech influencer who wants to share my project?
-Thank you, go ahead and invite me on your show! :)
+It's also free and actively maintained. **Are you a tech influencer who wants to *share my project?*** (: Thank you, go ahead and invite me on your show! :)

 ## Support Open Source